Autonomy-Data-Unit/2023_06_database-compendium/README.md

 the information available in the code snippet.
 You might need to adjust the documentation according to the specific needs of your project and any further developments made to the code.

+For more information on the functions and the how the code works check the functions files.